Yash-Vora/Video-Conferencing-App/README.md

   - You can share your secret code with your friends to join the meeting.
 - <b>My Profile</b>
   - You can see your profile by clicking on profile icon from bottom navigation menu.
-  - You can update your profile and also you can update your password.
+  - In profile page you can
+    - Update Your Profile
+    - Update Your Password
+    - Delete Your Account

 ## Installation
 - For installing `android studio` click on this link.